Justin Capicciotti

-Justin Capicciotti (born November 14, 1989) is a former Canadian football defensive lineman.
-He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football for the Simon Fraser Clan and was ranked as the 13th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft.
+Justin Capicciotti (born November 14, 1989) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL).
+He played college football for the Simon Fraser Clan and was ranked as the 13th best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft.
 He was selected 14th overall in the 2012 Draft by the Edmonton Eskimos.

 Professional career

 Edmonton Eskimos

-He was selected in the second round with the 14th pick in the 2012 CFL Draft by the Edmonton Eskimos signed with them on June 3, 2012.
+He was selected in the second round with the 14th pick in the 2012 CFL draft by the Edmonton Eskimos signed with them on June 3, 2012.
 He dressed in 22 games over two years with the Eskimos, starting at defensive end in five of them.
 His first career start came on September 22, 2013.

 Ottawa Redblacks

 On December 16, 2013, Capicciotti was drafted by the Ottawa Redblacks in the 2013 CFL Expansion Draft.
 To start the 2014 season, he dressed as a backup and rotational defensive end.
 He first started in week five and started every other game that season, finishing with 50 tackles and 11 sacks.
 The following season, he earned his first east all-star award after registering 47 tackles, 12 sacks, and a forced fumble.
 He dressed in 17 games and started in 16, while sitting out week 3 dressing as a backup in week 4.
 He also played and started in the 103rd Grey Cup game.